argentlabs/argent-gifting-contracts/README.md

 - Insufficient `fee_amount`: Alternative options are external claiming or cancellation (see below)
 - Dust: `fee+amount” will usually be higher than the actual fee and there will be some amount left in the contract.
 The owner can collect this amount later
 - If the internal claim transaction fails for any reason, the account won't allow to submit another transaction.
-But the gift can be cancelled or be claimed using the external method.
+But the gift can be cancelled or claimed using the external method.

 For more details about how to trigger it please see the `claimInternal` function at [Claim Internal Example](./lib/claim.ts)